 - What are the chances of my cancer returning?

-Thanks to advances in technology and ongoing research, more and more tools are available to educate and assist individuals in diagnosing melanoma.
-The Melanoma Risk Assessment Tool—a combined effort of NCI, the University of Pennsylvania, and the University of California, San Francisco—is an online interactive feature that helps doctors determine who is most at risk for developing melanoma.
+Thanks to advances in technology and ongoing research, more and more tools are available to educate and assist individuals in diagnosing melanoma. —a combined effort of NCI, the University of Pennsylvania, and the University of California, San Francisco—is an online interactive feature that helps doctors determine who is most at risk for developing melanoma.
 Pulling data from a case-control study of non-Hispanic whites in the United States, the calculator is intended for health professionals but could serve as a helpful tool for curious and concerned patients.
 Based on a series of questions, including age, gender, complexion, and race, the tool calculates an individual’s five-year melanoma risk.

 What It Means: In Situ vs. Invasive